Why Create Art

 Creating art brings me into the present moment, into stillness.
 In this space I am not dwelling on the past or worrying about the future.
 In stillness, I find myself.
 I find peace, clarity and connection with my real emotions.
 I struggle with depression and anxiety and creating art has been transformational for me.

 I believe we are all creative in some way and I am passionate about facilitating opportunities for people to engage with creativity.
-I am a teacher and facilitator at heart.
-I am currently studying to become an Expressive Arts Therapist.
+I am an experienced teacher and an Expressive Arts Therapist.

 My 20 years of experience working in the Indigenous health field and in curriculum design and instruction means I carefully design lessons that will guide you step by step through the creative process.